bshepherdson/risque16/README.md

 ## Differences from Thumb

+The instruction set and functionality is inspired by the ARM architecture, and especially the 16-bit Thumb subset.

+- Heavily reworked instruction encoding.
+    - This is slightly less efficient (eg. fewer bits available for literals)
+    - But it's also much, much simpler - 5 formats with clear layout, instead of 20 with a confused tangle.
 - 16-bit addressing is used everywhere - no byte addressing.
 - Registers and words are 16-bit, not 32-bit.
 - There are no "high" registers, just `r0-7`, `sp`, `pc` and `lr`.
-- No CPU modes, and interrupt handling has been made simpler and DCPU-compatible.
+- No CPU modes, and interrupt handling has been made much simpler and DCPU-compatible.
-- Instruction set and encoding have been re-done to be a lot simpler.

 ## Timing and Pipelining